 Since this time I have been active in the study of Mormon History, with specific interest in liturgy, ritual, and authority.

-Kurt Manwaring: What is an independent historian?
-To what extent was the historical community accepting of you when you first started out?
+To what extent was the historical community accepting of Jonathan Stapley as an independent historian when he first started out?

 Jonathan Stapley: An historian who is not formally affiliated with an academic institution is technically “independent.”